-Development of new infill housing and the conversion of non-residential buildings to residential use will be supported within the village of High Ercall provided the proposed development will not adversely affect the physical landscape of the village or the quality of its setting.
+Development of new infill housing and the conversion of non-residential buildings to residential use will be supported within the village of High Ercall subject to the following criteria:

+- 1. The proposed development will not adversely affect the local character and visual amenity of High Ercall including its Listed Buildings. - 2.
+The proposed development will not adversely affect the physical landscape of High Ercall or the quality of its setting.

 POLICY H2 Design of New Housing in High Ercall.
 New housing development within the village will be expected to achieve high standards of design and high quality place-led design will be supported provided that it meets all of the following criteria:

-- 1. It does not adversely affect the character and appearance of the village; - 2.
-Maintains, protects and enhances biodiversity; - 3.
-It ensures the protection of trees, woodland and hedgerows; - 4.
-Has no adverse impact on the amenity of neighbouring properties; - 5.
-Provides safe and secure access and does not result in harm to road safety; - 6.
-Provides parking in accordance with adopted standards; - 7.
-Provides development that is well connected to the existing built form including community facilities and services where possible; and, - 8.
+- 1. It does not adversely affect the character and appearance of the village. - 2.
+Maintains, protects and enhances biodiversity. - 3.
+It ensures the protection of trees, woodland and hedgerows. - 4.
+Has no adverse impact on the amenity of neighbouring properties. - 5.
+Provides safe and secure access and does not result in harm to road safety. - 6.
+Provides parking in accordance with adopted standards. - 7.
+Provides development that is well connected to the existing built form including community facilities and services. - 8.
 Includes high quality landscaping and boundary treatment.